 Authentic Moroccan Mint Tea & Food

-The tour group was treated to lunch in a restaurant, with the liveliest band I have ever seen.
-I had feared that I wouldn’t like the food but it was divine.
+The tour group was treated to lunch in a restaurant with the liveliest band I have ever seen.
+The food was divine.
 The starter was a soup which tasted mildly of cinnamon, then we had beef skewers, followed by a main of couscous and chicken.
-I’ve couscous before but I’ve actually incorporated it as a regular part of my diet now because I fell in love.
+I’ve couscous before, but I’ve actually incorporated it as a regular part of my diet now because I fell in love.

 I couldn’t get enough of the mint tea.
 I know it was just a leaf in a glass, but it was perfectly minty and sweet.
 It was in a small shot-like glass, which wasn’t enough for me.

 Peppermint is my favourite herbal tea, but even just plain mint never replicates authentic Moroccan mint tea.
 I think the climate has a huge effect on the flavour.
 Mint leaves here are pretty bland in comparison!

 We saw the Palace Petit Socco, which is basically the town’s square in the Medina Area, and the District Urbain de Tangier-Medina, which is the most beautiful-looking government building I’ve ever seen.

 We didn’t get to see anything inside as this was basically a speed tour for visitors from Spain.
 However, if you’re visiting for more than a few hours, I would have loved to have seen the Caves of Hercules.